Sarcopenia is the loss of muscle mass due to the natural aging process.

 Strength training or resistance training can improve muscle size, strength, and tone.
 It can also strengthen bones, ligaments, and tendons, which is good for a person’s overall health.

-According to the Centers for Disease Control and Prevention (CDC), older adults should participate in muscle-strengthening activities a minimum of 2 days a week.
-They should exercise all the major muscle groups, which include the legs, arms, chest, shoulders, back, and abdomen.
+According to the Centers for Disease Control and Prevention (CDC), older adults should participate in muscle-strengthening activities a minimum of

 Strength training involves using resistance to cause muscle contraction.
 The muscle contraction builds muscle size and increases strength.